leolin04/customer-service/README.md

 # Service Scheduler Restful API Implementation

 This service is implemented with Java (version 17), Spring Boot 2.7, and MySQL.
-The build framework is Maven 3.
+The build framework is Maven 3, and Docker is used to run and test the service.

 ## Data Models
 * com.cat.customerservice.api.Customer